OpenMW/openmw/readme.txt

 Bug #186: CMake doesn't use the debug versions of Ogre libraries on Linux Bug #189: ASCII 16 character added to console on it's activation on Mac OS X Bug #190: Case Folding fails with music files
-Bug #196: Collision shapes out of place
+Bug #192: Keypresses write Text into Console no matter which gui element is active Bug #196: Collision shapes out of place
 Bug #202: ESMTool doesn't not work with localised ESM files anymore Bug #203: Torch lights only visible on short distance